tunein/engineering/software_bands.md

 * Mastery of TuneIn's application and systems architecture
 * Is an authority in multiple technical disciplines, languages, frameworks, and systems
 * Demonstrates a unique and extraordinarily effective problem solving perspective and approach
-* Strong command over various techniques to improve engineering health and productivity
+* Strong command over various techniques to improve engineering and organizational health and productivity

 ### Project Scope
 * Ensures goals are defined/measured against a combination of customer, technology, and quality metrics
 * Anticipates customer and business needs and leads the team so that they are ahead of the game
-* Plans for and executes org. changes, plans, and processes
+* Plans for and executes organizational changes, plans, and processes
 * Can manage large scale, risky, or complex projects to completion
 * May have more than one organization under their purview
 * Maintains a technology vision and roadmap that anticipates TuneIn customer, industry, and technology needs and trends